- Candidates may:

 - Production and use of campaign paraphernalia including, but not limited to: buttons, fliers, balloons, display booths, stickers, ribbons, or other give-aways.

-- Seeking or accepting public "official" endorsement of, or financial contribution from, any ASHA Special Interest Division, committee, board, or specialty commission.
+- Seeking or accepting public "official" endorsement of, or financial contribution from, any ASHA Special Interest Group, committee, board, or specialty commission.

 - Seeking endorsement of candidates from members of the Board of Directors or ASHA employees/staff.